 - The Sales Manager should allow a sufficient amount of time for the homeowner to fully understand and digest these offerings (and not place any pressure for a particular option to be chosen);

 - Property Solvers’ marketing approaches will not mislead vendor clients regarding the likely timescales for the sale to complete;

 - Vendors will be aware that the 7-day exchange/completion process will require extra paperwork and a higher degree of proactivity from all parties;

-- Property Solvers will not mislead clients regarding the Area Managers purchasing proposals and services provided.
-For example, should a direct property purchase not be acceptable, the Area Manager will suggest a sale through our express estate agency service.
+- Property Solvers will not mislead clients regarding the Sales Managers purchasing proposals and services provided.
+For example, should a direct property purchase not be acceptable, the Sales Manager will suggest a sale through our express estate agency service.
 Alternatively, an assisted sale may be a more suitable option;

-- It is entirely up to the client whether they want to continue with any proposals made by the Area Manager.
+- It is entirely up to the client whether they want to continue with any proposals made by the Sales Manager.

 4. Communication and Conditional Offers

 - Prospective clients can get in touch with Property Solvers via our online channels or our freephone number (0800 044 3733) that is manned 24 hours, 7 days a week;